 Working at such an iconic winery – Nicki sometimes found herself hosting viticulturists and winemakers visiting from around the country as well as internationally.
 She remembers meeting world-renowned grape geneticist and UC Davis professor, Dr. Harold Olmo a number of times including the last time he visited Stag’s Leap Wine Cellars not long before his death in 2006.
 Accompanied by a large dog and plenty of curiosity well into his mid 90s, Dr. Olmo wanted to see his “Pakistani vines” a small part of a vineyard block planted to a few vines from cuttings of Vitis cultivars he had collected during his travels in northern Pakistan and other countries in the late 1940s.

-Total production each year is small – usually between 180 and 300 cases.
-The wines are very selectively distributed in Florida and in the Boston metropolitan area – and locally at the Oakville Grocery (California’s longest continuously operating grocery store).
+Total production each year is small and is usually between 180 and 300 cases.
+The wines are very selectively distributed in Florida and in the Boston metropolitan area and locally at the Oakville Grocery (California’s longest continuously operating grocery store).
 For more information or to purchase wine directly, visit: www.nicolettechristopher.com

 Grigsby Vineyard Yountville